Da Vinci Tank

 Why did Leonardo da Vinci invent the tank?

-By inventing the Leonardo davinci tank, he hoped to revolutionize warfare by offering a means of protection to soldiers while giving them the capability to counter-attack from within a mobile fortress.
+By inventing the Leonardo Davinci tank, he hoped to revolutionize warfare by offering a means of protection to soldiers while giving them the capability to counter-attack from within a mobile fortress.

 The Design of Leonardo’s Fighting Vehicle

-The da Vinci tank design was a remarkable blend of innovation, creativity, and practical understanding of mechanics.
+The da Vinci tank design was a remarkable blend of innovation, creativity, and a practical understanding of mechanics.

 Leonardo da Vinci Tank Blueprints and Sketches

-The blueprints and sketches of the Leonardo da Vinci tank, found in the Codex Atlanticus, show a circular platform, powered by two large inside cranks operated by the crew.
+The blueprints and sketches of the Leonardo da Vinci tank, found in the Codex Atlanticus, show a circular platform powered by two large inside cranks operated by the crew.

-The cranks were attached to a system of gears, connected to the wheels, allowing the tank to move in any direction.
+The cranks were attached to a system of gears connected to the wheels, allowing the tank to move in any direction.

 This armored shell was designed to protect the crew while providing an all-round field of fire.